 - Landscape/geomorphic mapping.

-The East Kimberley Project was undertaken collaboratively with the Northern Territory Department of Environment and Natural Resources and Department of Water and Department of Agriculture and Food in Western Australia.
+The East Kimberley Project was undertaken collaboratively with the Northern Territory Department of Environment and Natural Resources.

 Other key stakeholders include the Kimberley Land Council and Northern Land Council.